 Feeling the need to indulge your inner science nerd?
 Let it loose at the Denver Museum of Nature & Science!
 Set in the beautiful City Park, this sprawling structure is meant to inspire awe – and it does!

-You’ll feel your jaw drop as you step into the main lobby and are welcomed by a giant dinosaur skeleton towering above you.
+You’ll feel your jaw drop as you step into the main lobby of one of Denver’s premier museums and are welcomed by a giant dinosaur skeleton towering above you.
 The Denver Museum of Nature & Science houses artifacts ranging from fascinating prehistoric fossils to Egyptian mummies to the mysteries of outer space.
 This place is massive, so give yourself plenty of time to explore.

 Stop in at the gift shop for a fantastic selection of unique toys, books, and stuffed animals for the budding science geeks in your life.